Finance, Funding & Rebates

 The National Organization for Vehicle Accessibility provides up to 25% or a maximum of $5000 towards vehicle modifications.
 This is one of the largest private funding programs, representing both the United States and Canada.
 For more information on NOVA, click here.

 GoFundMe is an online crowdfunding tool allowing you to raise money quickly.
 Creating a funding campaign is easy and just takes a few minutes.
 Once created, it can be shared through your friends and social network.
 It enables you to set a target goal or not.
 GofundMe is a for-profit company and does take a small portion of the donations but there is no cost or risk to the beneficiary to create a GoFundMe page.
 In the past, we have seen great success from local GoFundMe campaigns.
 For more information click here.

 People with permanent mobility challenges who are medically certified as being unable to use public transportation are eligible to receive a refund on a portion of the federal excise tax on gas.
-The rate used to decide this refund is $0.015 per liter or $0.0015 per kilometer.
+The rate used to decide this refund is $0.015 per litre or $0.0015 per kilometre.
 The gasoline must be for personal use only.

 For more information Click Here.

 Federal Income Tax - Eligible Medical Expenses - Modified Vehicles

 People with disabilities or dependents may claim a modified vehicle as a medical expense on the federal income tax.
 Up to 20% of the vehicle's purchase price may be claimed, up to a maximum of $5,000.
 The vehicle must have been previously or recently modified (within six months after it was purchased), and the amount claimed must not include the cost of modifying the vehicle.